 Ahead of the song’s release, Khaled remembered those who doubted that he would reach this level of notoriety.
 “They wanna finish me, so I went and got Drake and Lil Baby,” he said.
 “They never believed in me.
 Why you think I win so much?
 Because of you.”

-Now that “Staying Alive” has arrived, we now have a clear indication of the mindset of Khaled and his confidants heading into his album.
-The track was released simultaneously with a standard music video and extended version taking place in a hospital, depicting Khaled preaching perseverance and Drizzy and Baby delivering melodic performances in tribute of the Bee Gees‘ classic hit “Stayin’ Alive.”
+Now that the full project has arrived, the mindset of Khaled and his confidants while crafting God Did is crystal clear.
+The Drake and Baby track was released simultaneously with both a standard music video and extended version taking place in a hospital, depicting Khaled preaching perseverance and Drizzy and Baby delivering melodic performances in tribute of the Bee Gees‘ classic hit “Stayin’ Alive.”

 On July 6, Khaled posted the official announcement for the project that certified the title.
-In the trailer, Khaled essentially recaps the first half of the year, where he performed at the 2022 NBA All-Star game, got his own star of The Hollywood Walk of Fame and made music with rap icons such as Drake, Baby and Durk again, as well as Kanye West, Rod Wave, Future, 21 Savage, Roddy Ricch, Gunna, Don Toliver and more.
-Many of these artists are presumed to be featured on the album, as well as JAY-Z.
+In the trailer, Khaled essentially recaps the first half of the year, where he performed at the 2022 NBA All-Star game, got his own star of The Hollywood Walk of Fame and made music with rap icons.

-While fans patiently wait for Khaled to certify the cover art and track list, it’s clear that God Did will be another momentous occasion for one of the most well-connected and amicable curators hip-hop has to offer.
+God Did is yet another momentous occasion for one of the most well-connected and amicable curators hip-hop has to offer.

 Check out DJ Khaled’s brand new album below!